vandre-sales/meliva-ds/docs/pages/components/icon.md

 layout: component
 ---

-Shoelace comes bundled with over 1,500 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
+Web Awesome comes bundled with over 1,500 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
 These icons are part of the `default` icon library.
 If you prefer, you can register [custom icon libraries](#icon-libraries) as well.

 :::tip
-Depending on how you're loading Shoelace, you may need to copy icon assets and/or [set the base path](/getting-started/installation/#setting-the-base-path) so Shoelace knows where to load them from.
+Depending on how you're loading Web Awesome, you may need to copy icon assets and/or [set the base path](/getting-started/installation/#setting-the-base-path) so Web Awesome knows where to load them from.
 Otherwise, icons may not appear and you'll see 404 Not Found errors in the dev console.
 :::

 ## Default Icons